11β-Hydroxysteroid dehydrogenase: Structural studies

 Several structures for HSD-11β Type 1 have been solved to date with various mutations and inhibitors.
 There are no known structures for HSD-11β Type 2.

 Function

 Cortisol, a glucocorticoid, binds the glucocorticoid receptor.
 However, because of its molecular similarity to aldosterone it also binds the mineralcorticoid receptor at higher concentrations.
 Both aldosterone and cortisol have a similar affinity for the mineralocorticoid receptor; however, there is vastly more cortisol in circulation than aldosterone.
-To prevent over-stimulation of the mineralocorticoid receptor by cortisol, HSD-11βs convert the biologically active cortisol to the inactive cortisone, which can no longer bind the mineralocorticoid receptor.
-HSD-11βs co-localizes with intracellular adrenal steroid receptors.
+To prevent overstimulation of the mineralocorticoid receptor by cortisol, HSD-11βs convert the biologically active cortisol to the inactive cortisone, which can no longer bind the mineralocorticoid receptor.
+HSD-11β co-localizes with intracellular adrenal steroid receptors.
 Licorice, which contains glycyrrhizinic acid and enoxolone, can inhibit HSD-11β and lead to the apparent mineralocorticoid excess syndrome.
 Cortisol levels consequently rise, and cortisol binding to the mineralocorticoid receptor produces clinical signs and symptoms of hypokalemia, alkalosis and hypertension (i.e., mineralocorticoid excess).